Kang-1011/Car_Rental_Website/README.md

 ## Setup Instructions

 1. Database:
-- Import the COMP1044_database.sql file into your MySQL instance.
+- Import the database.sql file into your MySQL instance.
 - Adjust database connection credentials in your PHP files if needed.
 2. Web Server:
 - Place all project files in the root directory of your web server (e.g., Apache, Nginx).